 Music Theory Skills

-• The ability to read music in four clefs (treble, bass, alto and tenor);
+2. The ability to read music fluently in four clefs (treble, bass, alto and tenor).

 History and Literature Skills

-• The ability to compose well-constructed music that is original, in both small forms and larger forms employing solo instruments or small ensembles;
+1. The ability to compose original music in both small forms and larger forms employing solo

-• The ability to compose in the electronic domain and create works that mix electronics with live performance;
+3. The ability to compose in the electronic domain, including works that integrate electronics with live

-• The ability to compose works, that employ interactive computer technologies;
+4. The ability to compose works that utilize and demonstrate facility with interactive computer

 Sound Production Skills

-• The ability to demonstrate a solid working knowledge of signal processing routines and their associated parameters;
+demonstrating a solid working knowledge of their associated parameters.

-• The ability to design sounds using established synthesis techniques;
+2. The ability to generate and deliberately design sounds using established synthesis techniques.

-• The ability to record, produce, mix and master high-quality works;
+3. The ability to record, produce, mix and master high-quality works effectively in the electronic domain.

-• The ability to conceive, conduct and present high-quality academic research in the field of music, in written and digital form and orally;
+1. The ability to conduct and present high-quality academic research in the field of music, both in

-• The ability to organize music events, including programming, scheduling rehearsals and sound checks, hiring performers, and managing technical requirements;
+1. The ability to organize music events, including programming, scheduling rehearsals and sound checks,

 String Sickle Bennett Jenisch, ’14 String Sickle is an acousmatic piece that was composed over the summer of 2012.
 Using field recordings exclusively taken of a deconstructed piano, the piece uses an ample amount of processing and spatialization to highlight the piano’s capability of intensity.